Darwin Bonilla

 Darwin Doronis Bonilla Salgado (born August 6, 1990 in Chirilagua, El Salvador) is a former Salvadoran footballer.
 He was banned for life in 2013, for match-fixing while playing for the El Salvador national football team.

 Club career

 Bonilla's professional career began in July 2008 when he signed a contract with Salvadoran national league club, C.D. Águila, after he had already joined them 2 years earlier from Dragón.

 He made his professional debut on September 13, 2008, in a league match against C.D.
 Vista Hermosa, and scored his first goal on November 5 that same year in a league match against C.D.
 Luis Ángel Firpo.

-On September 20, 2013, Bonilla was one of 14 Salvadoran players banned for life due to their involvement with match fixing.
+On September 20, 2013, Bonilla was one of 14 members of the country's national team banned for life for match fixing.